MaSe69/mase/index.md

 this site is particularly meant for a German-speaking audience [:de:]().
 Many articles and latest books are not available in German, and the topic here often requires some dedicated English vocabulary.

+What do YOU get out of this site?
+- An independent deep dive on what HEXACO is about.
+- If you did a HEXACO test, support to interpret your own results.
+- If you are pro or con personality tests, arguments on either side.
+- Insights, if you wonder how develop your own personality further.
+(Well, currently just a starter)

 # What is "Personality"?